GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 Second only to establishing priorities, that of identifying the right measures to track your progress is a fundamental step towards accomplishing your goals (be them to increase your customer satisfaction, or simply to lose some weight).
 As the authors of 'the 4 disciplines' claim, the problem with measures is that <ins>people usually use the wrong ones</ins>.
 In this perspective, they make a useful distinction between what they call *lag* and *lead* measures. <br>
 They call **lag measures** those that describe your ultimate goal: carrying on the examples above, we could identify as lag measures your customer satisfaction scores in the first case and the kgs lost in the second one. <br>
-On the other hand, **lead measures** are meant to keep track of the progress towards the goal by measuring "the new behaviors that will drive success on the lag measures".
-In the business goal case again, we could use as a lead measure the number of customers who receive free samples (assuming giving free sample makes sense), while in our personal goal case, we could adopt as lead measure the number of weekly workouts.
+On the other hand, **lead measures** are meant to keep track of the progress towards the goal by measuring "*the new behaviors that will drive success on the lag measures*".
+In the business goal case again, we could use as a lead measure the number of customers who receive free samples (assuming giving free sample is a sensible business move), while in our personal goal case, we could adopt as lead measure the number of weekly workouts.

 These are trivial (and non binding) examples, which hopefully help you understand the underlying concept.
-In a nutshell, lead measures bridge the gap between the "what" and the "how", as you can expect your lag measures to eventually improve as you act on the lead measures.
+In a nutshell, lead measures bridge the gap between the "what" and the "how", since you can expect your lag measures to eventually improve as you act on the lead measures.

 > Lead measures turn your attention to improving the behaviors you directly control in the near future that will then have a positive impact on your long-term goals.

 Now, Newport proceeds to present a couple of tricks suggested by the authors of 4DX to help drive your engagement towards the goal.<br>
-The first one is to *keep a compelling scoreboard*: as the authors explain, "people play differently when they’re keeping score"; the idea is to keep track of the progress on the lead measures publicly in order to naturally activate a sense of competition that keeps the team focused on these measures.
+The first one is to *keep a compelling scoreboard*: as the authors explain, "*people play differently when they’re keeping score*"; the idea is to keep track of the progress on the lead measures publicly in order to naturally activate a sense of competition that keeps the team focused on these measures.
 To adapt the idea to his deep work setting, Newport scoreboard in the office.
 I tried, and for me it was not the competition but the being held accountable for it.

 To finish up the measures topic we also need a public expression of our commitment !